mr-doc/mr-doc/src/compiler/README.md

-# Mr. Doc Compiler
+# Compiler

-This a mono repo for Mr. Doc Compiler.
+This directory contains the source file for compiler.
 There are a few things to cover in order to understand how the compiler works.

 ## Specification

+The compiler in `index.js`, uses the Factory Pattern to create different compilers for the specified format.

 There are three main formats that the compiler will output:
-* HTML
+* HTML (including themes)
 * JSON
 * Markdown

 However, the compiler should not write any files to a path.
-It should only produce a string that is ready to be written down.
+It should only produce a string that is ready to be piped down the stream.

 ### Interface